 Student Teachers are assigned to schools for approximately five weeks (125 hours) in an elementary school practicum to develop and practice skills and knowledge related to oncampus components.
-Student Teachers are expected to start teaching as soon as possible with the overall aim of teaching 1/3 of the time, assisting 1/3 of the time, and observing or preparing 1/3 of the time.
+Student Teachers work towards teaching 1/3 of the time, assisting 1/3 of the time, and observing or preparing 1/3 of the time.
+Specific information pertaining to practicum is found in the Practicum Information section.